 6 To allow your app to be launched using a URL (in this case the custom Redirect URI), you’ll need to add a few entries to the App property list.
 To do that, open the Properties panel from the "Main Menu" -> "Project" -> "Properties...", add an Array with name "CFBundleURLTypes"if not existing, add a Dictionary in this array, add an array named "CFBundleURLSchemes" in the Dictionary and finally add a string with the scheme part of the custom Redirect URI (i.e. "com.creolabs.spotifydemo"):

 7 Double click on the HTTPClient object and modify its settings according to the data entered into the Spotify Developer panel:

 8 Once you set the main endpoint you can start creating your HTTPRequest objects (only one in this example).
 Right click on the Spotify object and select "New Request".
 The HTTPRequest panel will show:

 9 We want to create an app that lets you search for albums based on artist's name.
-So the right Spotify API to use seems the Search Item API.
-It expects two parameters, a mandatory type parameter (that can be album, artist, playlist or track) and a q parameter (the search keyword).
+So the right Spotify API to use seems to be the Search Item API.
+It requires two parameters, a mandatory type parameter (that can be album, artist, playlist or track) and a q parameter (the search keyword).
 To test our HTTPRequest enter the query v1/search/?q=adele&type=album in the Request field.
 You can notice under the Query section that Creo automatically parsed that query and creates dynamically properties that we'll use later.

 10 Like a Database query, this panel offers you a convenient way to test your request using the Test Connection button: